hitthecodelabs/NordicTranslator-GPT-PALM/README.md

        Parameters:
        string (str): The text string to be tokenized. encoding_name (str): The name of the encoding or model to use for tokenization.
+           Encoding values: cl100k_base, r50k_base, p50k_base.
+           Model values: gpt-3.5-turbo, gpt-4.

        Returns:
        int: The number of tokens in the text string.